MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 <h2> 1.
 Data Simulation </h2>

 Since the objective is to model spatial data sets, a section is provided within the tool to simulate spatial data by controlling their constitutive parameters.
+It means that we can build a sptail data set with which we could test the performance of the spatial analysis.
 Therefore, here we build a geostatistical data set from the following model structure:

 $$
 \begin{array}{c}